PerfLab-io/devtools-frontend/scripts/ai_assistance/README.md

 3. Close the DevTools window for the initial `about:blank` page but keep the tab open.

-4. Run the following command.
+4. Run the following command from the `scripts/ai_assistance` folder.
 See below for the list of values `--test-target` supports.
 This flag is used to determine which AI experience is evaluated.
 ```
-node --experimental-strip-types scripts/ai_assistance/auto-run.ts --test-target elements --example-urls <example-url-1> <example-url-2>
+npm run auto-run -- --test-target elements --example-urls <example-url-1> <example-url-2>
 ```

-At the end of these steps, the examples in the urls `<example-url-1>` and `<example-url-2>` should be run and the results must be saved to the `data/` folder.
+At the end of these steps, the examples in the urls `<example-url-1>` and `<example-url-2>` should be run and the results must be saved to the `auto-run/data/` folder.

 Tip: You can add a `--label <label>` argument to the run to label the dataset.
 For example:
 ```
-node --experimental-strip-types scripts/ai_assistance/auto-run.ts --label title-change --example-urls <example-url-1> <example-url-2>
+npm run auto-run -- --label title-change --example-urls <example-url-1> <example-url-2>
 ```

 ## `--test-target` values